SECTION 2: International Student Information

 • If you are an applicant who is a sponsored student applying for the Doctorate Extension Scheme, you have obtained written consent from your sponsoring body.

-2.12.5 Whilst we will provide every support to assist students through the visa renewal process, we cannot take responsibility for the outcome of renewal applications.
+2.10.5 Whilst we can provide some support to assist students through the visa renewal process, we may not always be able to assist you and we cannot take responsibility for the outcome of renewal applications.

 • Medical or personal circumstances;